SIRS Aged Care Reporting Software

 Priority 1 (24-hour) and Priority 2 (30-day) SIRS deadlines tracked automatically.
 Escalating alerts ensure nothing falls through the cracks.
 Calendar integration shows all upcoming notification windows.

-Pre-configured for all 9 SIRS reportable incident types defined in the Act: unreasonable use of force, unlawful sexual contact, psychological or emotional abuse, unexpected death, stealing or financial coercion, neglect, inappropriate use of restrictive practices, unexplained absence, and other serious incidents.
+Pre-configured for all 8 SIRS reportable incident types defined in the Act: unreasonable use of force, unlawful sexual contact or inappropriate sexual conduct, psychological or emotional abuse, unexpected death, stealing or financial coercion, neglect, inappropriate use of restrictive practices, and unexplained absence from care.

 Complete investigation workflows